pauliusbaltrusis/pauliusbaltrusis.github.io/Mds/PCR-method-library/qPCR/Gene-expression-assay-setup.md

 **Controls**

 I can’t stress the importance of running adequate controls for your experiments.
-Have a look at the [Control sample types in ddPCR](/Mds/PCR-method-library/Basics/Control-sample-types-in-ddPCR.html) to get an idea of the type of controls you would likely need in your qPCR experiments.
+Have a look at the [Control Sample Types in ddPCR](/Mds/PCR-method-library/Basics/Control-sample-types-in-ddPCR.html) to get an idea of the type of controls you would likely need in your qPCR experiments.
 For example, you might consider running:

 **Negative template control(s),** in order to ensure there’s no reagent contamination with the amplicon or that your primer pair does not produce any false positive (nonspecific) signal in the absence of the template.